jerome223/jerome223/README.md

 ### Hi there 👋 I'm Jérôme St-Jean
-🔭 I’m currently working on a project for detecting epilepsy and doing the 100 days Data.Trek :https://ivado.ca/evenements/100-jours-de-ran-donnees-2/
-🌱 Finishing my biomedical engineering bachelor and starting a master in neuroscience
+🔭 I’m currently working on a project for detecting epilepsy and doing the Ivado event : 100 days Data.Trek 🌱 Finishing my biomedical engineering bachelor and starting a master in neuroscience